vintage254/what-happens-when/README.rst

 the text given in the address box to the browser's default web search engine.
 In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.
+Additionally, modern browsers often provide autocomplete or suggestion features as users type, drawing from browsing history, bookmarks, and popular search queries.
+Users can usually customize their default search engine preference and may even switch between search engines directly from the address bar.
+The text entered is formatted as a search query before being sent, with the search engine returning relevant results based on algorithms and the query's terms.
+Privacy considerations are also important, as search queries may be logged, prompting the use of private browsing modes or anonymous searching options.
+Furthermore, some browsers integrate additional functionality into the address bar, offering direct access to settings, bookmarks, or other features through specific commands or shortcuts entered into the address bar.
+Overall, this process is fundamental to web browsing, enabling users to navigate the internet effectively and find desired information

 Convert non-ASCII Unicode characters in the hostname
 ------------------------------------------------